loculus-project/loculus/ena-submission/README.md

 ## Threads

-The ena_deposition package, runs the following subfunctions in parallel:
+The ena_deposition package, runs the following functions in parallel (via threads):

 #### trigger_submission_to_ena